dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 beyond the call stack's bounds, which is essentially a buffer overflow), the stack is said to overflow, typically resulting in a program crash.

-Stack Overflow (https://stackoverflow.com/)is a question and answer site for professional and enthusiast programmers.
+Stack Overflow https://stackoverflow.com/ is a question and answer site for professional and enthusiast programmers.
 It features questions and answers on a wide range of topics in computer programming.